mariafelicitash/portfolio/README.md

 # Portfolio

-Applied Data Science and LLM projects developed through the Desafío Latam bootcamp and personal initiatives.
+Selected projects of applied Data Science and LLM projects developed through the Desafío Latam bootcamp and personal initiatives.

 ---